Category Archives: 2015 Films

 Grade: B

-Goodnight Mommy (2015) is an Austrian film that is not for the faint of heart nor the squeamish.
-Being a seasoned viewer in diverse, bizarre, and otherwise unpleasant cinematic experiences, the film was nonetheless a tough watch for me.
+Goodnight Mommy (2015) is an Austrian film not for the faint of heart nor the squeamish.
+Being a seasoned viewer of diverse, bizarre, and otherwise unpleasant cinematic experiences, the film was a tough watch.

-Universally lauded and even submitted as Austria’s Foreign Language entry for the Academy Awards, I found the film at times pointless and gratuitous in its torture scenes.
-Still, the film stayed with me days later and that is always a positive.
+Universally lauded and even submitted as Austria’s Foreign Language entry for the Academy Awards, the film is rather pointless and gratuitous in its torture scenes.
+Still, the film stayed with me days later, always a positive.

 In a peculiar and unclear story opening, we witness a mother (Severin Fiala) and nine-year-old twin sons (Lukas and Elias Schwarz), residing in a remote lakeside location surrounded by cornfields and nature.